astrichthyes/Lost-Soul-Arts-Mod/README.md

 -increased attack multipliers of greatsword third 2h R1 and second 2h R2

 -changed fist weapon R2 stagger from moderate to heavy

+-changed Hands of God R2 stagger from knockdown to heavy

 ----------------------------------